 Finding Real Happiness - A Talk That Changed My Life

-Last year, I attended a free talk conducted by Vikas Malkani, an influential teacher of personal growth and self-development, and the founder of SoulCentre®.
+In 2015, I attended a free talk conducted by Vikas Malkani, an influential teacher of personal growth and self-development, and the founder of SoulCentre®.
 I came out of the talk feeling extremely inspired by his simple yet powerful tips on finding real happiness - so I feel compelled to share some of his happiness tips here so many more people can benefit from it.

 Vikas began the session by stating that we all have an amazing mind.
 It is amazing because when we tell our mind to do something, it will try to find a way to get it done.
 Therefore, if we SET our minds to find real happiness, we will be able to find it.

 Vikas then went on to define the meaning of real happiness.

 Do you believe that real happiness can be achieved simply by a change of mindset?